codepath/android_guides/Configuring-a-Parse-Server.md

 ### Setting a new Parse Server

 The steps described this guide walk through most of the process of setting an open source version with Parse.
-There are obviously many other hosting options, but the one-click deploys made available with Heroku or Amazon AWS as discussed in [this guide](https://github.com/ParsePlatform/parse-server-example) are the simplest.
+There are obviously many other hosting options, but the one-click deploys made available with Heroku as discussed in [this guide](https://github.com/ParsePlatform/parse-server-example) are the simplest.
 In both cases, you are likely to need a credit card attached to your account to activate.

 #### Signing up with Heroku